 Build a priority interrupt encoder to eliminate the time-intensive polling of devices after an interrupt occurs.

-• Sharp GP2D02 by Mike Naberezny
+Sharp GP2D02

-The Sharp GP2D02 is an infared ranging sensor.
+The Sharp GP2D02 is an infrared ranging sensor.
 It is a two-wire serial device that measures the distance from itself to an object and returns the distance as a byte value.
 This example shows how to connect up to four GP2D02s to a single 8-bit port and read them simultaneously.

-• 65C816 to 6502 Converter by Daryl Rictor
+65C816 to 6502 Converter

 Construct an adapter board to plug a 65C816 into a socket made for a 6502.

-• RDY Generation for CMOS 65C02 Microprocessors by Andre Fachat
+RDY Generation for CMOS 65C02 Microprocessors

 Describes a generic schematic for generating the RDY line used by the 65C02 microprocessor to hold bus accesses when a device is not ready.